VDS vs VDC

 VDS - Virtual Dedicated Server

 A VDS is a single virtual machine with a fixed set of resources.
 You pick a plan, choose an OS template or a Marketplace app, and your server is deployed automatically.
+Fixed monthly price, no surprises.

 How ordering works:

-- Pick a plan with predefined CPU, RAM, disk, and port speed
+- Pick a plan with predefined CPU, RAM, disk, and port speed (500 Mbps)

 - Logs - history of VM actions (start, configure, resize)